Chart Color Schemes

 Willaston features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 64.3% of all households, including 21.4% couples with children, 25.8% couples without children, and 16.2% single parent families.
-Non-family households account for 35.7%, with lone person households at 32.2% and group households comprising 3.5%.
+Non-family households account for the remaining 35.7%, with lone person households at 32.2% and group households comprising 3.5%.
 The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households